Trimaximal Mixing Patterns Meet the First JUNO Result: Numerical Analyses

-Besides neutrino masses, mixing angles, and CP-violating phase(s), we also calculate two non-oscillation observables, namely, the two effective neutrino masses, $m^{}_\beta = \sqrt{\sum^{3}_{i=1} m^2_i |U^{}_{ei}|^2}$ and $m^{}_{\beta\beta} = \left|\sum^{3}_{i=1} m^{}_i U^2_{ei} \right|$, which can be probed in beta decay and neutrinoless double beta decay experiments, respectively~\footnote{Cosmological observations can also provide upper limits on the sum of neutrino masses~\cite{Planck:2018vyg,DESI:2024mwx}.
-However, the cosmological bound varies significantly, depending on datasets included in the analysis and assumptions adopted for the cosmological model, and in some analyses, even a negative total neutrino mass appears favored once the physical prior $\sum m^{}_i >0$ is relaxed (see, e.g., Refs.~\cite{Craig:2024tky,Green:2024xbb,Elbers:2024sha,Naredo-Tuero:2024sgf,Jiang:2024viw} and references therein for more detailed discussions).
-Therefore, we do not include the cosmological constraint on the total neutrino mass in our numerical analyses.}.
+Besides neutrino masses, mixing angles, and CP-violating phase(s), we also calculate two non-oscillation observables, namely, the two effective neutrino masses, $m^{}_\beta = \sqrt{\sum^{3}_{i=1} m^2_i |U^{}_{ei}|^2}$ and $m^{}_{\beta\beta} = \left|\sum^{3}_{i=1} m^{}_i U^2_{ei} \right|$, which can be probed in beta decay and neutrinoless double beta decay experiments, respectively.
 The most stringent current constraints on $m^{}_\beta$ and $m^{}_{\beta\beta}$ are provided by KATRIN and KamLAND-Zen experiments, which set upper limits of $m^{}_\beta < 0.45$~eV~\cite{KATRIN:2024cdt} and $m^{}_{\beta\beta} < 0.028-0.122$~eV~\cite{KamLAND-Zen:2024eml}, respectively.
 These upper limits may impose strong constraints on the allowed parameter space, as a sizable lightest neutrino mass is required to enhance the RG effects.
 However, the constraint from neutrinoless double beta decay experiments is relevant only in the Majorana case, and it is absent in the Dirac case.